Nextdoor (NYSE:KIND) Stock Price Up 8.6%

-Nextdoor Holdings, Inc. (NYSE:KIND – Get Rating)’s share price rose 8.6% on Wednesday .
-The stock traded as high as 3.30 and last traded at 3.29.
-Approximately 12,011 shares traded hands during mid-day trading, a decline of 99% from the average daily volume of 2,166,668 shares.
-The stock had previously closed at 3.03.
+Nextdoor Holdings, Inc. (NYSE:KIND – Get Rating) rose 8.6% during mid-day trading on Tuesday .
+The company traded as high as 3.50 and last traded at 3.42.
+Approximately 13,507 shares changed hands during mid-day trading, a decline of 99% from the average daily volume of 2,209,972 shares.
+The stock had previously closed at 3.15.

-KIND has been the subject of several research analyst reports.
-Morgan Stanley reduced their price target on shares of Nextdoor from $7.00 to $6.50 and set an “equal weight” rating for the company in a report on Tuesday, March 29th.
-The Goldman Sachs Group cut their price objective on shares of Nextdoor from $6.00 to $4.00 and set a “neutral” rating on the stock in a research report on Thursday, June 9th.
-Truist Financial began coverage on shares of Nextdoor in a research report on Tuesday, March 29th.
-They issued a “hold” rating and a $7.00 price objective on the stock.
-Finally, Citigroup cut their price objective on shares of Nextdoor from $6.50 to $4.50 and set a “neutral” rating on the stock in a research report on Thursday, June 9th.
-Four research analysts have rated the stock with a hold rating and one has assigned a buy rating to the company.
-Based on data from MarketBeat, Nextdoor presently has an average rating of “Hold” and an average target price of 7.60.
+KIND has been the subject of a number of analyst reports.
+The Goldman Sachs Group reduced their price objective on shares of Nextdoor from $6.00 to $4.00 and set a “neutral” rating for the company in a research note on Thursday, June 9th.
+Citigroup cut their target price on shares of Nextdoor from $6.50 to $4.50 and set a “neutral” rating for the company in a research note on Thursday, June 9th.
+Morgan Stanley cut their target price on shares of Nextdoor from $7.00 to $6.50 and set an “equal weight” rating for the company in a research note on Tuesday, March 29th.
+Finally, Truist Financial began coverage on shares of Nextdoor in a research note on Tuesday, March 29th.
+They set a “hold” rating and a $7.00 target price for the company.
+Four equities research analysts have rated the stock with a hold rating and one has given a buy rating to the company’s stock.
+According to MarketBeat, Nextdoor has an average rating of “Hold” and a consensus target price of 7.60.

-In related news, Director David L. Sze acquired 2,175,518 shares of the company’s stock in a transaction dated Monday, June 6th.
-The shares were bought at an average cost of 3.35 per share, with a total value of 7,287,985.30.
-Following the completion of the transaction, the director now directly owns 3,802,966 shares of the company’s stock, valued at 12,739,936.10.
-The acquisition was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, major shareholder Greylock 16 Gp Llc purchased 1,611,554 shares of the firm’s stock in a transaction that occurred on Tuesday, June 7th.
-The stock was acquired at an average price of 3.55 per share, for a total transaction of 5,721,016.70.
-Following the completion of the purchase, the insider now directly owns 5,253,364 shares of the company’s stock, valued at approximately 18,649,442.20.
+In other news, major shareholder Greylock 16 Gp Llc bought 1,611,554 shares of the stock in a transaction dated Tuesday, June 7th.
+The stock was purchased at an average price of 3.55 per share, for a total transaction of 5,721,016.70.
+Following the acquisition, the insider now owns 5,253,364 shares of the company’s stock, valued at 18,649,442.20.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Also, Director David L. Sze bought 2,175,518 shares of the stock in a transaction dated Monday, June 6th.
+The stock was purchased at an average price of 3.35 per share, with a total value of 7,287,985.30.
+Following the acquisition, the director now directly owns 3,802,966 shares in the company, valued at approximately 12,739,936.10.
 The disclosure for this purchase can be found here.
-Insiders bought 5,837,072 shares of company stock worth $19,425,502 over the last three months.
-Insiders own 41.91% of the company’s stock.
+Insiders acquired a total of 5,837,072 shares of company stock valued at $19,425,502 over the last three months.
+Corporate insiders own 41.91% of the company’s stock.

-Several hedge funds have recently added to or reduced their stakes in KIND.
-Bond Capital Management LP acquired a new stake in Nextdoor during the first quarter worth about $41,674,000.
-ARK Investment Management LLC grew its stake in Nextdoor by 19.4% during the first quarter.
-ARK Investment Management LLC now owns 6,707,523 shares of the company’s stock worth $40,178,000 after buying an additional 1,087,527 shares in the last quarter.
-Capital World Investors grew its stake in Nextdoor by 10.0% during the first quarter.
-Capital World Investors now owns 5,500,000 shares of the company’s stock worth $32,945,000 after buying an additional 500,000 shares in the last quarter.
-Insight Holdings Group LLC acquired a new stake in Nextdoor during the fourth quarter worth about $42,240,000.
-Finally, Nikko Asset Management Americas Inc. acquired a new stake in Nextdoor during the first quarter worth about $23,016,000.
+Several institutional investors have recently added to or reduced their stakes in the company.
+Bond Capital Management LP bought a new stake in shares of Nextdoor in the 1st quarter worth about $41,674,000.
+ARK Investment Management LLC lifted its holdings in shares of Nextdoor by 19.4% in the 1st quarter.
+ARK Investment Management LLC now owns 6,707,523 shares of the company’s stock worth $40,178,000 after acquiring an additional 1,087,527 shares during the last quarter.
+Capital World Investors lifted its holdings in shares of Nextdoor by 10.0% in the 1st quarter.
+Capital World Investors now owns 5,500,000 shares of the company’s stock worth $32,945,000 after acquiring an additional 500,000 shares during the last quarter.
+Insight Holdings Group LLC bought a new stake in shares of Nextdoor in the 4th quarter worth about $42,240,000.
+Finally, Nikko Asset Management Americas Inc. bought a new stake in shares of Nextdoor in the 1st quarter worth about $23,016,000.

 Nextdoor Holdings, Inc operates as the neighborhood network that connects neighbors, businesses, and public services in the United States and internationally.
 It enables small and mid-sized businesses, large brands, public agencies, and nonprofits to receive information, give and get help, and build connections.